Thursday Group

 In May 2022, a new breed appeared and settled in!
 Queens Park Chess Club had closed its doors for the summer and had got wind of this Brodies Group.
 Their presence added an extra dimension – a real thirst for improvement, sharing a high level of ability and a desire to teach anyone interested in how to simply get better at chess.
 The banter, mixed with the creativity and thirst for skill development transformed the group into something pretty special.

-The club has continued to grow and there are now almost 60 diverse members, aged from 7 – 79.
+The club has continued to grow and there are now over 90 diverse members, aged from 7 – 79.
 Nobody minds losing a game, which is handy as it’s inevitable.
 Frequent comments from members, bar staff, social media enthusiasts and passers-by prove that the club has a hugely positive effect on all involved, as they not only develop their chess strategies, but also share their stories, struggles, bad jokes and often forge unexpected friendships.

 The relaxed and unassuming nature of the group allows all types of people to be immediately accepted and feel a sense of natural belonging to something great.
 Comments have been made about the improvement in mood just by really connecting with someone over a table, rather than on a sombre screen.
 People travel from all over Glasgow – even Cambuslang and Motherwell – just to be part of the fun every Thursday!